 Related: Written Content or Design, Which Comes First?

-Choose a font that compliments your overall design.
+Choose a font that compliments your brand tone, messaging, and overall design.
 Font should pair with your color scheme, graphics, images, and strengthen the overall tone of your website.
-Tools like Canva’s Font Combinator can help you find a perfect match for your font.
-Web design tools like PageCloud even include numerous font pairings within their app.
+Tools like Canva’s Font Combinator or Design Sidekick can help you identify fonts and find font pairings.
+We recommend using only two fonts on your website.

 Related: The Easy Way to Add Fonts to Your Website (Including Custom Fonts)